First Albanese ministry: Outer ministry

+Assistant ministry

+Special envoys

-Special envoys are additional roles that not part of the ministry, but have been included here because of their status.
+Special envoys are additional roles that are not part of the ministry, but have been included here because of their status.

 Initial arrangement

 In the interim five-person ministry sworn in on 23 May 2022, Albanese was sworn in as Prime Minister, Labor deputy leader Richard Marles as Deputy Prime Minister and Minister for Employment, Jim Chalmers as Treasurer, Senator Penny Wong as Minister for Foreign Affairs, and Senator Katy Gallagher as Minister for Finance, Minister for Women, Attorney-General, and Vice-President of the Executive Council.
 Gallagher would only hold the position of attorney-general for the duration of the interim ministry.
 The interim ministry would also cover all other portfolios and the sworn-in ministers would be acting ministers for those portfolios.
 For example, Gallagher and Chalmers were also acting health minister and interim home affairs minister respectively.